You are listening to the Sean Hannity Radio Show Podcast.

 And they have not looked out for the hardworking men and women of this country that have been suffering.

-That's why we have the lowest labor participation rate that's why it's the lowest home ownership rate in fifty one years.
+That's why it's the lowest home ownership rate in 51 years.

-That's why it's the lowest the worst recovery since the the 40s these people are suffering and have been suffering.
+That's why it's the worst recovery since the 40s.

-There is a way to revitalize the economy the best thing two best things Trump will do for the economy three best things.
+The best thing, two best things Trump will do for the economy: three best things.

-The second thing is energy independence millions of high paying jobs and the added bonus of not being dependent on foreign sources of oil.
+The second thing is energy independence, millions of high-paying jobs and the added bonus of not being dependent on foreign sources of oil.

 And the third thing is he's going to allow multinational corporations that we know have trillions and trillions parked in foreign countries because they can't bring their money back here because of the high tax rates.